calmh/node-snmp-native/README.md

 It specifically does **not** include:

  - Compatibility with SNMPv1, SNMPv2u or SNMPv3.
- - Support for Set requests.
-Even though this is easy, it's seldom recommended.
  - MIB parsing.

 Everything should naturally happen in a nice non-blocking, asynchronous manner.